matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ## 2. Inventory (Zaiko)

-In manufacturing, inventory means stock that isn’t yet adding value.
-In software, it’s unfinished code, unmerged branches, backlog bloat, or unvalidated features.
+In manufacturing, inventory waste means stock that’s been built but isn’t delivering value.
+In software, that inventory lives as unfinished code, unmerged branches, bloated backlogs, and half-validated features.

-Inventory hides risk — unmerged code ages silently, accumulating merge conflicts, stale requirements, and missed context.
+Every line of dormant code represents work that’s not learning or earning.
+It clogs flow, hides defects, and accumulates merge conflicts, stale dependencies, and forgotten context.

+Lean flow depends on fast feedback.
+When inventory piles up, feedback slows, and value creation stops.
+The goal isn’t just to start less — it’s to finish faster.

 ### How to reduce waste